COOKIE POLICY

-This Policy aims to provide you with information on how we collect and process your personal data through this website and otherwise through our dealings with you.
+This Policy aims to provide you with information about how we collect and process your personal data through this website and otherwise through our dealings with you.

 Who we are

-This website is operated by Clinical Services International Limited (registered and incorporated in England and Wales, with company number 06662194, and registered office at 50 Sloane Avenue, London, SW3 3DD, United Kingdom), together with CSI Clinical Services International GmbH (registered and incorporated in Germany, with company number HRB227536 Berlin, whose registered office is at c/o Cormoran GmbH, Am Zirkus 2, 10117 Berlin, Germany) (referred to as “we”, “us” or “our” in this Policy).
+This website is operated by Clinical Services International Limited (registered and incorporated in England and Wales, with company number 10438275, and registered office at 50 Sloane Avenue, London SW3 3DD, United Kingdom), together with CSI Clinical Services International GmbH (registered and incorporated in Germany, with company number HRB227536 Berlin, whose registered office is at Hannoversche Strasse 2, 10115 Berlin, Germany), and CSI Clinical Services International LLC (registered and incorporated in the United States of America, with company registration number 5889309, whose registered office is at Four Tower Bridge, 200 Barr Harbor Drive, Suite 400, West Conshohocken, PA 19428, United States) (referred to as “we”, “us” or “our” in this Policy).
 Together, we are the data controller responsible for your personal data.

 Personal data, or personal information, means any information about an individual from which that person can be identified.
-It does not include data where the identity has been removed (anonymous data).
+It does not include data from which the identity has been removed (anonymous data).
 A data subject is the individual who the personal data relates to.

-We may collect and use the following kinds of personal data about you (some of which is subject to you choosing to provide us with it):
+We may collect and use the following kinds of personal data (some of which is subject to you choosing to provide us with it):

 We collect and use this personal data to provide products and services to you.
 If you do not provide personal data that we ask for, it may delay or prevent us from providing such products and services to you.